jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W2.md

 ## Assessment Notes

 - This is a **learning-focused assignment**
-- Roughness or minor technical imperfections are acceptable if decisions are intentional
+- Minor technical imperfections are acceptable **if decisions are intentional and clearly applied**
+- Risk-taking and experimentation are encouraged within the assignment constraints

-- For an **A+**, work should demonstrate:
+For an **A+**, the work should demonstrate:

-  - Proficiency in framing and composition
-  - Consistent exposure and tonal control
-  - Thoughtful sequencing and pacing
+- **Strong and intentional composition**, framing, and camera placement across all shots
+- **Effective use of chiaroscuro lighting**, showing control over contrast, shadow, and light direction
+- **Clear visual and conceptual coherence**, with lighting choices supporting the interview’s tone or presence
+- **High-quality audio**, with clean sound and successful synchronization across cameras
+- **Thoughtful editing**, including pacing, shot selection, and transitions that enhance clarity and rhythm
-  - Originality and Artistry
+- **Originality and artistry**

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all in-class activities.